oxheadalpha/xtz-shots-website/getting-started.md

 More details can be found in the [snapshot page](https://mainnet.xtz-shots.io).

+#### Tezos node version

+We display the Tezos node version used for snapshot generation.
+For best results, use the same version to import your snapshot.
+The snapshot format may have changed.

 ### How does it work ?

 The snapshot generation engine is deployed on [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine).